Using a patient approach, Twins' bats handling AL East arms

 In their 10-4 loss on Tuesday, they scored more runs against Yankees starter Jameson Taillon (four) than he had allowed in any other start this season.

-Wednesday, the Twins scored more runs against Nestor Cortes, who entered the game with baseball's best ERA, than he had allowed all season.
+Wednesday, the Twins scored more runs against Nestor Cortes, who entered the game with baseball's best ERA (1.50), than he had allowed all season.

 He has never allowed more than two home runs in one start.
 The Twins hit two in three at-bats against him.